bazel-contrib/rules_nodejs/README.md

 This repository is maintained by volunteers in the Bazel community.
 Neither Google, nor the Bazel team, provides support for the code.
 However, this repository is part of the test suite used to vet new Bazel releases.

 We follow semantic versioning.
 Patch releases have bugfixes, minor releases have new features.
 Only major releases (1.x, 2.x) have breaking changes.
-We support the last two major releases of Bazel, see `SUPPORTED_BAZEL_VERSIONS` in our `/index.bzl` for the list we test against.
+We support [LTS releases](https://blog.bazel.build/2020/11/10/long-term-support-release.html) of Bazel (starting at 4.x), see `SUPPORTED_BAZEL_VERSIONS` in our `/index.bzl` for the list we test against.

 We strive to give you an easy upgrade path when we do introduce a breaking change by documenting a migration path.
 If you use code from an `/internal` path, or the labs package, these are not subject to our support policy and may have breaking changes or removals with no warning or migration path.